 Compared to a SOC 2, a SOC 3 certification for B2B companies is “not very useful” according to Jose because SOC 3 doesn’t share any of the details and results of the controls your auditor tested.
 A SOC 3 report only shows your auditor’s opinion of how you did during the audit.

 In turn, during your customers’ due diligence on you, they most likely won’t accept a SOC 3 report.
-But if you’re at a B2C company, then a SOC 3 might be good enough proof showing your org follows good security practices at a high level.
+But if you’re at a B2C company, then a SOC 3 might be good enough proof showing your organization follows good security practices at a high level.

-Note that we don’t want to dissuade you from getting a SOC 3 cert if you want it.
+Note that we don’t want to dissuade you from getting a SOC 3 certification if you want it.
 But, as part of our mission to demystify and automate security, we want to make sure you get the candid truth.

-To Get a SOC 2 or SOC 3?
+Get a SOC 2 or SOC 3?
 Or Both?

 Like we’ve said before when advising prospects and customers, get the SOC certification that your customers have explicitly asked you to get.
 Now, that’s not to say you should blindly follow your customers’ requests.
 You also need to make sure that the certification (regardless of SOC 1, 2, 3, or Cyber) makes the most sense for your business.